germeval2021toxic/SharedTask/index.md

 | *"hmm...das kann ich jetzt nich nachvollziehen..."*   | 0        |

-## How to Participate

-Teams can participate either in all three or just in one or two of the subtasks.
-Please register individually [via google forms](https://docs.google.com/forms/d/e/1FAIpQLSe7R-rfHNU-mXlP6w7sg6A3rogduuityeM_lhF8OiS8zJnixg/viewform) with your name and your institution or company.
-After your registration, you will receive the link and password to the training data sent via email.
-All teams that have submitted a system response will be invited to write a (short) paper about their approach by July 15, 2021 to be published in the GermEval2021 conference proceedings.
-Please find the guidelines for paper submissions [here](https://raw.githubusercontent.com/germeval2021toxic/SharedTask/main/Paper_Submission_Guidelines_GermEval2021.pdf).

 ## Data Set and Resources

 We provide an annotated dataset of over **3,000 Facebook user comments** that have been labeled by four trained annotators.
 The dataset is drawn from the Facebook page of a **political talk show of a German television broadcaster**, including user discussions from February till July **2019**.
 The dataset will be shared with **registered participants** and will be made accessible for academic research purposes  after  the  shared  task has ended.
 The  dataset is provided in **anonymized** form.
 User information and comment IDs will not be shared.
 Links to users are replaced by *@USER*.
 Links to the show are replaced by *@MEDIUM,* and links zu the moderator of the show are replacd by *@MODERATOR*.
 The data is provided in .csv-format and the following structure: